The Future of

 Lightning Talk by Howard Gillman

 Panel 2: Speech Dilemmas in the Digital World

 The rise of the internet has irrevocably changed how we communicate.
 Colleges must grapple with how best to use emerging technology to enhance education while also ensuring a safe and inclusive community.
-Join prominent thought leaders and industry experts in discussing the pressing issues surrounding technology's impact on hate speech, harassment and today's campus climate.
+Prominent thought leaders and industry experts discussed the pressing issues surrounding technology’s impact on hate speech, harassment and today’s campus climate.